Kheang-ly/CinemaProject/README.md

 ### Step 5: Booking
 - Users can also book tickets by clicking the booking button, where they need to input their phone number.
 They can then pick a seat and book it with their phone number.
 -	After that, users can check in for their booked ticket by clicking on the "Check In" button.
 They just need to enter their phone number to verify their booking.

-•	After that, users can check in for their booked ticket by clicking on the "Check In" button.
-They just need to enter their phone number to verify their booking.
-•	If the phone number has a booking in our system, it will be displayed on the screen.
+-	If the phone number has a booking in our system, it will be displayed on the screen.
-•	The seat will change color to siliver to noted as the seat has been booking
+-	The seat will change color to siliver to noted as the seat has been booking